Geuthur/aa-skillfarm/README.md

 ## Installation<a name="installation"></a>

 > \[!NOTE\]
-> AA Template needs at least Alliance Auth v4.0.0
+> AA Skillfarm needs at least Alliance Auth v4.0.0
 > Please make sure to update your Alliance Auth before you install this APP

 ### Step 1 - Install the Package<a name="step1"></a>